brklntmhwk/dev-container-tauri/README.md

 - Open localhost:6080 (the port number is defined in devcontainer.json)
   - http://localhost:6080/
-- Connect to noVNC with the password set in devcontainer.json
+- Connect to noVNC with the password set in devcontainer.json ("VS Code" in this example)
   - ![noVNC Connect](screenshots/novnc.png)
-- Now all done!(**but reloading doesn't work..**)
+- Now all taken care of!
+It automatically detects changes on both frontend and backend and reflects them on the browser by hot reloading.
   - ![noVNC after connection](screenshots/novnc-dev.jpg)